kiljoy001/brunnen-g-cli/README.md

 - Linux OS with tpm2-tools
 - Python 3.8+
 - Go 1.19+
+- IPFS
+- Bittorrent

 **Recommended:**
 - YubiKey for enhanced security
-- IPFS for distributed storage
-- BitTorrent for large file sharing

 ## Security Considerations

 ### Alpha Software Warning
 **Brunnen-G is alpha software under active development.
 Use at your own risk.
-Not recommended for production systems.**
+Not recommended for production systems at this time.**

 ### Blockchain Visibility
 - All Emercoin transactions and domain records are publicly visible